What Is the Roma Genocide?

 Since the 1970s, activists and researchers have fought to have the genocide acknowledged as part of a wider movement for Roma rights.
 Crimes against the Roma during World War II were officially recognized by the German authorities in 1982.
 Thirty years later, in 2012, Chancellor Angela Merkel unveiled a memorial to the Roma Genocide in Berlin.

-Today, Hungary, Poland, Slovakia, and Ukraine observe August 2 as Roma and Sinti Genocide Remembrance Day.
-On April 8, 2015, the European Parliament passed a similar resolution calling for August 2 to be recognized as European Roma Holocaust Memorial Day to commemorate the victims of the Roma genocide in World War II.
+Today, Hungary, Poland, Slovakia, Ukraine, and Croatia observe August 2 as Roma and Sinti Genocide Remembrance Day.
+On April 15, 2015, the European Parliament passed a similar resolution calling for August 2 to be recognized as European Roma Holocaust Memorial Day to commemorate the victims of the Roma genocide in World War II.

 Why does remembrance of the Roma Genocide matter?

 The lack of recognition of the crime reflects the long-standing discrimination against Roma people in Europe.
 Properly acknowledging the past treatment of Roma is crucial not only for the justice and dignity of those who died but also to confront ongoing anti-Roma speech and behavior.

 Today, anti-Roma discourse from elected officials and the media continues, and bears many similarities to discourse during the 1930s and 1940s in Europe.
 While antisemitism is publicly unacceptable in most parts of Europe, the same is not true of anti-Roma discourse.

 Remembrance also includes recognition of Roma resistance during the genocide, particularly on May 16, 1944, when Roma launched one of the few uprisings to take place in Auschwitz.
 Fighting against all odds with stones and tools, they barricaded themselves in the barracks and were able to forestall imminent extermination for several months.

 What can be done to improve recognition of the Roma Genocide?